pdincubus/MODX-Revo-Boilerplate/README.md

 I generally use the following extras most of the time:

-* Ace (code editor). <del>A lot better than CodeMirror</del>.
-The new version of CodeMirror is a lot better than the previous one.
-So either of these are decent.
-CodeMirror also has the option for colour schemes for syntax highlighting.
+* CodeMirror.
+Syntax highlighting and stuff for anything that isn't a standard content page.
-* Articles.
-This in turn installs a load of extras it needs
+* [Articles](http://rtfm.modx.com/extras/revo/articles).
+This in turn installs a load of extras it needs.
+Useful for simple blogs.
-* <del>Big Brother.
-A Google Analytics dashboard widget.</del> I've started using Google Analytics Dashboard Widget as it seems that BigBrother is broken for the latest MODX releases.
+* Google Analytics Dashboard Widget - graphs and pretty things on your dashboard
-* FormIt.
+* [FormIt](http://rtfm.modx.com/extras/revo/formit).
 For form sending/validation, etc
-* getRelated.
+* [getRelated](http://rtfm.modx.com/extras/revo/getrelated).
 Goes and sees if it can find content related to the page you're on.
 Useful in Articles pages.
-* getResourceField.
-Useful for grabbing one bit of data from one single page.
-Kind of get resources, but blinkered.
-* getResources.
+* [getResources](http://rtfm.modx.com/extras/revo/getresources).
 Useful for all kinds of things.
-* GoogleSiteMap.
+* [GoogleSiteMap](http://rtfm.modx.com/extras/revo/googlesitemap).
 Generates XML sitemaps for Spiders, etc
 * [JSONDerulo](http://modx.com/extras/package/jsonderulo).
 Pulls in and outputs JSON feeds for common social feeds.
-* phpThumbOf.
+* [pThumb](https://github.com/oo12/phpThumbOf).
 Crop, thumbnail and alter images automagically.
+Offers improvements over the original phpThumbOf
-* SimpleSearch.
+* [SimpleSearch](http://rtfm.modx.com/extras/revo/simplesearch).
 For use on the Page Not Found error page.
-* UltimateParent.
-Searches up branches to find parent pages at a chosen level.
-I use this for the bodyClass placeholder mostly.
-* Wayfinder.
+* [Wayfinder](http://rtfm.modx.com/extras/revo/wayfinder).
 Makes menus easy.
 These can also be done with getResources!
+* [setPlaceholders](https://github.com/oo12/setPlaceholders/).
+Performs a combination of features from getResourceField, UltimateParent and others.
+Really flexible package and well documented!
+* [VersionX](https://github.com/Mark-H/VersionX2).
+Content / chunk version tracker extra.
+Useful for rolling back to a previous version of something.
+* TinyMCE.
+Pretty much the only choice you have for a reasonable text editor in MODX Revo.
+There is a CKEditor extra but the last time I tried it out it didn't have internal link integration like TinyMCE does.
+Shame because it's a much nicer RTE.

 ##Transport Package

-This is *untested*.
+This is *not* *fully* *tested*.
 Be careful, the sky may fall down.

 * If you *only* want the snippets, chunks, assets and templates - use the default package.
 * If you want the *full* package - install the "subpackages" transport package.
 This includes many of the above mentioned extras rolled in.